OHAIG389/Simple-Backup-System/README.md

 # Simple-Backup-System
-Easy way to backup your files.
+Easy way to backup your files, using the shutil, tkinter, tkinter filedialog, and Path modules.
-Nothing else is here.